 1501 West Washington, Suite 104

 Phoenix, AZ 85007-3231

-for printable Certificate of Good Standing Request Form.
+Click here for Certificate of Good Standing Request Form.

-- A check or money order for seventeen (17) dollars per certificate requested
+- Check or money order for $17.00 per certificate requested

-A member of the State Bar of Arizona may also request, in writing, their discipline history.
-The request should state whether the member needs all matters reported or just public matters.
+A member of the State Bar of Arizona may also request their discipline history.
+The request must be in writing and should state whether the member needs all matters reported or only public matters.

-The public can also request a disciplinary history on a member of the State Bar of Arizona.
-These histories only include formal matters, which are public information as required by Rule 70, Arizona Rules Supreme Court.
+The public can request a disciplinary history on a member of the State Bar of Arizona.
+These histories only include formal matters, which are public information as required by Rule 70, Arizona Rules of the Supreme Court.